Frequently Asked Questions

-To receive financial aid for summer semester, you must have filled out the prior year's FAFSA and be enrolled in a minimum of 6 semester-based credits for the summer as an undergraduate student, 5 credits as a grad student or 3 credits as a law student.
-Once registered, you must also fill out the Request for Summer Financial Aid Form.
+To receive financial aid for summer semester, you must have filled out the prior year's FAFSA and be enrolled in a minimum of 6 semester-based credits for the summer as an undergraduate student, 5 credits as a grad or law student.

 Keep in mind that because summer semester is considered the final part of the current academic year, your ability to receive summer financial aid depends on the amount of federal aid you’ve already received for the fall and spring semesters.
 If you’ve already accepted the full amount for the current academic year, you may to explore applying for a Federal Direct PLUS or private education loan.